 C O M M U N I T Y M I N D E D -we are active in being part of the local community by making and donating high need items such as Toques and Neck-warmers, holding Toiletry Drives, and financially donating especially with our PRETTY PROJECT.
 (Read more about what we do here)

 F U L L C I R C L E F A S H I O N -we are environmentally conscious especially with our fabric so we try to use up every last bit.
 Sarah started this company by Upcycling Cashmere sweaters, so we still do a few of those fun projects.
-We also do Zero Waste projects like our Toques and Neck-warmers for charity, and we are adding a few Zero Waste pieces to our Spring 2022 Collection.
+We also do Zero Waste projects like our Toques, Neck-warmers and underwear for donation to community, and we have a few Zero Waste pieces in ours Collections.